How to Travel by Bicycle: a Beginners’ Guide to Start Bike Touring

 Plan your route

 Let me say straight that this was the biggest mistake we ever made.
-We tried to stick to this schedule and missed a lot, cycled for too long on some days and stopped early on good days when we could have gone further, ignored suggestions by local people.
+We tried to stick to this schedule and missed a lot, cycled for too long on some days, and stopped early on good days when we could have gone further, ignoring suggestions from local people.

 While, in our humble opinion, planning too much is useless and even counterproductive on long-term tours (more than one month), it becomes very important when your time is limited.
 If you have a return plane from a city on a certain date you must be there then.

-So here is some advice on how to plan a bicycle tour
+So here is some advice on how to plan a bicycle tour:

 - Plan short of at least one day for each week: this means if you are planning a 15 days trip, plan it like you’ll be doing it in 13 (including the rest days).
 This way you’ll have the chance to take advantage of whatever opportunity may arise that you didn’t plan before.

 - Stick to secondary roads: it’s no fun to cycle on a busy highway just because it’s the shortest way.
-Bicycle touring is not about the destination, is about riding in beautiful locations.
+Bicycle touring is not about the destination, it is about riding in beautiful locations.

 If you want the help of a little technology to plan your route check this list of the best apps for offline bicycle touring navigation.

 As for the bike, having good gear is, of course, nice but not necessary at all.
-If you’re on a budget just use what you have, cheap tent and sleeping bag may be a little heavier, but who cares?
+If you’re on a budget just use what you have, cheap tent and the sleeping bag might be a little heavier, but who cares?